Frankenchickens: The Unnatural Truth Behind Modern Chicken

 Compass Group profits from chicken cruelty while operating 28 distinct sub-brands, serving many of the most prominent companies, venues, colleges, and universities across all 50 states.

-Compass Group’s brand Levy Restaurants serves meat from Frankenchickens to fans at iconic venues like Wrigley Field, Crypto.com Arena, and Barclays Center.
+Compass Group’s brand Levy Restaurants serves meat from Frankenchickens to fans at iconic venues like Wrigley Field, Crypto.com Arena, and Mercedes-Benz Stadium, as well as at athletic venues at well-known schools like Michigan State University.

-Through Chartwells Higher Ed, Compass Group serves meat from Frankenchickens to students at hundreds of colleges and universities—including NYU, the University of Memphis, and Northwestern University.
+Through Chartwells Higher Ed, Compass Group serves meat from Frankenchickens to students at hundreds of colleges and universities—including Pace University, San José State University, and Northwestern University.

 Through Bon Appétit Management Company, Compass Group serves meat from Frankenchickens to students and customers at institutions like the University of Pennsylvania, the Cleveland Museum of Art, and Emerson College.